danpelota/geocoder-showdown/README.md

     ./configure
     make

-Update the nominatim php settings to reflect our version of PostgreSQL, PostGIS, and our website URL:
+Update the nominatim php settings (`settings/settings.php`) to reflect our version of PostgreSQL, PostGIS, and our local website URL:

     // Software versions